Dubuque Farmers Market welcomes additional vendors

 Wolbers and her friend Barb Robinson, also of Dubuque, were enjoying breakfast at the market for the first time this year.

-After Iowa Governor Kim Reynolds recently lifted restrictions which had permitted farmers markets to sell only produce and pre-packaged food, the Dubuque Farmers Market allowed on-site food vendors like the Milkhouse, along with crafters and artisans, to return.
+After Iowa Gov. Kim Reynolds recently lifted restrictions that had permitted farmers markets to sell only produce and pre-packaged food, the Dubuque Farmers Market allowed on-site food vendors like the Milkhouse, along with crafters and artisans, to return.

 On-site market managers Kristan Brown and Taryn Kafer said that the relaxed restrictions had led to a noticeable increase in attendance at Saturday’s market.